 DB Group is a leading provider in the mobility and logistics sector, and primarily consists of the Integrated Rail System and the two major international subsidiaries DB Schenker and DB Arriva.
 The Integrated Rail System includes our passenger transport activities in Germany, our rail freight transport activities, the operating service units, and the rail infrastructure companies.
-DB Group, with its head office in Berlin, employs about 340,000 people.
-Our business operations are focused on rail transport in Germany.
+DB Group, with its head office in Berlin, employs around 340,000 employees.
+Its business operations are focused on rail transport in Germany.

 Our primary concern is the shift from road traffic to climate-friendly rail.
 To this end, we rely on integrated operation of transport and rail infrastructure, the economically and environmentally intelligent linkage of all modes of transport, as well as cooperation in German and European networks.
 At about 33,000 km, our rail network in Germany is Europe’s longest.
 We are also one of the largest energy suppliers in Germany.

 Our national and international services give us leading market positions in our relevant markets.

 DB AG is the parent company of the DB Group.
 It has been a stock corporation under German law since it was founded in 1994 and accordingly has a dual management and control structure comprising a Management Board and a Supervisory Board.
 It is wholly owned by the Federal Republic of Germany.
 The changes in the composition of the Supervisory Board and the Management Board are presented in the Supervisory Board report.